Video Marketing for Small & Local Businesses in 2020

 If you haven’t yet found yourself involved in the video content world and you’re a small business owner, now is the time.
 By 2021, video will represent 82% of internet traffic – which means that whoever doesn’t jump on board will be at a great disadvantage.

 For those that haven’t yet delved into the world of video marketing, you may find yourself wondering – what exactly is video marketing?
+Do I need a video maker?
 And more importantly, how do I get started?

 Video marketing is the buzzword that’s going around the business world like the whispered rumors in high school hallways.

 But video marketing is much more than a buzzword.
 Today, it’s become the content strategy leader in the marketing world.

 This is because video is versatile, relatable, and memorable – and is the best way to reach a varied audience with a short attention span (which is an increasing problem with younger generations).

 There is no way around it – video is the content of the future.
 The earlier you get started on your video content strategy, the better off you’ll be in the long run.